Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - Give you a clear layout to review

-- Help builders estimate more accurately
+- Help builders estimate more quickly

 - Help lenders understand the project